PolusAI/image-tools/polus-precompute-mesh-plugin/README.md

 # WIPP Widget

-This WIPP plugin does things, some of which involve math and science.
-There is likely a lot of handwaving involved when describing how it works, but handwaving should be replaced with a good description.
-However, someone forgot to edit the README, so handwaving will have to do for now.
-Contact [Data Scientist](mailto:data.scientist@labshare.org) for more information.
+This WIPP plugin handles 3D images and creates the necessary files to be compatible with Neuroglancer.

+Two types of inputs can be handled:

+1) Intensity Based Images
+2) Segmentation
+    This type of data can also generate meshes with Levels of Details.

+Contact [Madhuri Vihani](Madhuri.Vihani@axleinfo.com) for more information.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).